sraoss/pg_ivm/README.md

 ### Aggregates

-Supported aggregate functions are `count`, `sum`, and `avg`, `min`, and `max`.
+Supported aggregate functions are `count`, `sum`, `avg`, `min`, and `max`.
 Currently, only built-in aggregate functions are supported and user defined aggregates cannot be used.

 When an IMMV including aggregate is created, some extra columns whose name start with `__ivm` are automatically added to the target list. `__ivm_count__` contains the number of tuples aggregated in each group.
 In addition, more than one extra columns for each column of aggregated value  are added in order to maintain the value.
 For example, columns named like  `__ivm_count_avg__` and `__ivm_sum_avg__` are added for maintaining an average value.
 When a base table is modified, the new aggregated values are incrementally calculated using the old aggregated values and values of related extra  columns stored in the IMMV.